Trees, Truffles, and Mycorrhizae: Beneficial Fungi

-Most types of plants have mycorrhizae, including trees.
-The most common kinds of Christmas trees—fir, Douglas fir, spruce and pine trees—grow in association with mycorrhizal fungi.
+Many types of plants have mycorrhizae, including trees.
+The most common kinds of Christmas trees—fir, Douglas fir, spruce, and pine trees—grow in association with mycorrhizal fungi.
 Cacao trees, which give us the cocoa used to make chocolate, also have mycorrhizae.

 The Structure and Life of a Fungus

-The hyphae of a fungus release digestive enzymes into the substrate (the material in which they're growing).
+The hyphae of a fungus release digestive enzymes into the material in which they're growing, or the substrate.
 These enzymes break the substrate down, producing molecules that are absorbed by the fungus and used as nutrients.
 Fungi aren't plants.
 They don't contain chlorophyll and can't make their own food by photosynthesis.

 Although a mycorrhizal fungus gets its food from a plant's roots, it doesn't destroy the plant.
 The two organisms live as partners, with each giving the other something that it lacks or has difficulty obtaining.

-It's estimated that around ninety percent of vascular land plants (those with water and food conduction vessels) have mycorrhizae.
-The relationship between the fungus and the plant in a mycorrhiza is classified as mutualism, since both organisms benefit from the relationship.
+It's estimated that between sixty-five and ninety percent of vascular land plants (those with water and food conduction vessels) have mycorrhizae.
+The estimated percentage varies according to the reference source.
+The relationship between the fungus and the plant in a mycorrhiza is referred to as symbiosis because it involves two different organisms living together.
+It's also classified as mutualism, since both organisms benefit from the relationship.

 The presence of the fungus greatly increases the surface area of the roots, enabling more water and nutrients to be absorbed.
 The fungus absorbs important chemicals that the plant needs, including phosphorus and nitrogen.
 The nutrients are then absorbed by the root cells.
 Research has shown that mycorrhizal fungi increase the concentration of phosphorus in their host by up to forty percent.
-The fungi benefit from their association with the plant by having access to sugars stored in the root, which they use for food.
+The fungus benefits from its association with the plant by having access to sugars stored in the root, which it uses for food.